DesenrollandoElCordel/Moreno-TEI-files/README.md

 * Encoding of damages and illisible letters (\<gap\> in case of illisible letters, \<damage\> and \<supplied\> if the letters can be reproduced);
 * Encoding of typographic errors (\<sic\>/\<corr\>)

-Regular patterns in a chapbook can be semi-automatically encoded with regular expressions, which are described in [regEx_TEI.txt](https://github.com/DesenrollandoElCordel/Moreno-TEI-files/blob/main/xslt/regEx_TEI.txt).
+Regular patterns in a chapbook have been semi-automatically encoded with regular expressions, which are described in [regEx_TEI.txt](https://github.com/DesenrollandoElCordel/Moreno-TEI-files/blob/main/xslt/regEx_TEI.txt).